slidevjs/slidev/addons/write-an-addon.md

 ## Conventions

-Adons are published to npm registry, and they should follow the conventions below:
+Addons are published to npm registry, and they should follow the conventions below:

 - Package name should start with `slidev-addon-`, for example: `slidev-addon-awesome`
 - Add `slidev-addon` and `slidev` in the `keywords` field of your `package.json`